Thermal Loads in Structural Design

 Again in the middle model at failure.
 In this case, maximal load multiplier r = 1.252.

-If you like the post, consider taking my free nonlinear FEA course
+If you like the post, consider taking my free essential FEA course.
+You can get it by subscribing below.

-This example is described in much more details in the book I have mentioned.
-If you are interested in the design of similar structures it is definitely a good read, done mostly by my friend Sławek who have a vast engineering experience.
+This example is described in much more detail in the book I have mentioned.
+If you are interested in the design of similar structures it is definitely a good read, done mostly by my friend Sławek who has vast engineering experience.
 For now, the book is in printing and should be available in The Polish language at the beginning of the fall this year (I will edit this post when I will know the exact date).

 Working title: Sławomir Labocha, Jarosław Paluszyński: Stalowe, pełnościenne słupy powłokowe.
 Wydawnictwo Naukowe PWN 2016.

-Graphics shown in this posts come from that book.
+Graphics shown in this post come from that book.

 Have a nice day!